 Transportation to and from the school is the responsibility of parents.
-However, if you live in Edinboro, Fairview, Ft.
-LeBoeuf, General McLane, Harbor Creek, Iroquois, Millcreek, North East, or Wattsburg School Districts, the bus service from your home area to school is available and paid with your tax dollars.
+However, if you live in Fairview, Ft.
+LeBoeuf, Harbor Creek, Iroquois, or Millcreek School Districts, the bus service from your home area to school is available and paid with your tax dollars.
 To arrange for this service, parents are required to contact the local school district.
 Parents should check carefully with the schedule of those school districts to be sure that the hours coincide with the EDS daily schedule.
 When the school district does not provide service on a specific day either to or from school, it is the parents' responsibility to make transportation arrangements.
 Please notify the EDS Main Office when transportation arrangements have been made.